-As stated above, we are affiliated with UIA, which entity is a wholly-owned subsidiary of ours.
-UIA is structured and designed to offer and provide specialized single-portfolio investment management services to institutional clients and high net worth individuals, as more fully described in Item 4, above.
-Richard P. Imperiale, in addition to being our Chairman, sole director and Chief Investment Officer, is also the Chairman, manager, Chief Investment Officer of UIA and certain UIC employees, from time to time, perform similar services to UIA separate from, and independent of, their duties for UIC.
+As stated above, we are affiliated with UIA, which is a wholly-owned subsidiary of ours.
+UIA is structured and designed to offer and provide specialized single-portfolio investment management services to institutional clients and high-net-worth individuals, as more fully described in Item 4 - Advisory Business, above.
+Richard P. Imperiale, in addition to being the Chairman of UIC, sole director and Chief Investment Officer, is also the Chairman, manager, and Chief Investment Officer of UIA.
+Additionally, certain UIC employees, from time to time, perform similar services to UIA separate from, and independent of, their duties for UIC.
 As stated above, UIC and UIA have different focuses as to the nature of their respective investment advisory activities as more fully described above and they do not provide investment advisory services to each other or to each other's clients or split or share with each other any investment advisory fees earned by each.